Home Is Where Our Health Is

 The Robert Wood Johnson Foundation is working to build a national Culture of Health where everyone has the opportunity to live a healthier life.
 The evidence is clear that “where we live affects how long and how well we live”—including our home and all the essential resources to which our home connects us.
 Learn more:

 - Read Rich Besser’s Annual Message to understand how our homes are key to our health.

 About the Authors

-Jessica Mark brings extensive experience to her work as a communications officer for RWJF’s Healthy Communities theme.
+Jessica Mark, strategic communications consultant, brings her extensive experience to RWJF’s Healthy Communities theme.